Skip to main content

 School of Law

 The School of Law is staffed by researchers with a broad base of expertise in both Japanese and foreign legal and political systems.
-The politics courses offered in the G30 program cover general political theory, Japanese politics, and comparative politics with a focus on Asia.
-Law subjects cover general legal principles, the Japanese constitutional and legal system, comparative law and essential features of international business law.
+The politics courses offered in the G30 program cover general political theory, Japanese politics, comparative politics with a focus on Asia, and international relations.
+Law subjects cover general legal principles, the Japanese constitutional and legal system, comparative law, and essential features of international law.
 Economics courses are also open to students enrolled in the Law and Politics program.
-Class sizes are small, and seminars feature in all four years of the curriculum.
-Students have the option of culminating their studies with submission of a graduation thesis in their final year.

 – Politics